Introduction to Autoencoders

 Now the output of this layer is added as an input to the next layer.
 This is the callable layer in this dense method.
 The decoder performs this function.
 It uses the sigmoid method to obtain output between 0 to 1.
 Since the input lies between 0 to 1 range

 Reconstruction of input by an Autoencoder in this method is done by prediction.
-The individual image test is carried out, and the output is not exactly as input but similar to the input.
+Then, the individual image test is carried out, and the output is not exactly as input but similar to the input.
 To overcome these difficulties, you can make autoencoder more efficient by adding many layers and adding multiple nodes to layers.
 But making it more powerful results in a copy of data similar to the input.
 But this is not the expected result.

 Architecture of Autoencoder

-In this stacked architecture, the code layer has a small dimensional value than input information, in which it is said to be under a complete autoencoder.
+In this stacked architecture, the code layer has a small dimensional value than input information, which is said to be under a complete autoencoder.

 1. Denoising Autoencoders

 You cannot copy the input signal to the output signal to get the perfect result in this method.
 Because here, the input signal contains noise that needs to be subtracted before getting the result that is the underlying needed data.
 This process is called denoising autoencoder.
 The first row contains original images.
 To make them a noisy input signal, some noisy data is added.
 Now you can design the autoencoder to get a noise-free output as follows

 A modified Autoencoder is as follows,